DBTrenches/SQLChecks/docs/DatabaseChecks.md

 ```

 ## Transaction log with percentage growth
-Reports on any database with a percentage growth configured.
+Reports on any database log with a percentage growth configured.

 If the config value is set to false the check will be skipped.